-Dynamic Emails contain content that changes based on information that we have on a lead.
-As an example, let’s use a lead who is interested in services that a Marketing Agency provides.
-These services could be Branding, Website Design & Development, Digital Marketing or Creative Services.
-When a lead shows an expressed interest in one of those services we can change a Custom Field in SharpSpring to capture said interest.
+Dynamic emails contain content that changes based on information on a lead.
+As an example, consider a lead who is interested in services that a marketing agency provides.
+These services could be branding, website design, development, digital marketing or creative services.
+When a lead shows an expressed interest in one of those services, custom fields in SharpSpring can be changed to capture said interest.

-The lead then fills out a form on our site for more information on the service in which they are interested that then triggers an email autoresponder from SharpSpring.
-Using a Dynamic Email, we only need to create one email that sends to all leads who fill out the form - however the content within that email will be specific to the interest of that lead.
+The lead then fills out a form on the website for more information on the service in which they are interested.
+That form fill then triggers an email autoresponder from SharpSpring.
+Using dynamic email, you need only one email that sends to all leads who fill out the form.
+However, the content within that email will be specific to the interest of that lead.

 Creating Dynamic Content Rules

-If you are adding multiple attributes to a rule group, make sure to choose if we would like to consider ANY or ALL of the attributes when displaying our variable content.
+Note: If you are adding multiple attributes to a rule group, make sure to choose to consider any or all of the attributes when displaying variable content.

-Important!
-If you're using a custom field for the dynamic content, it needs to be set to be available as an email merge variable
+Note: If you are using a custom field for the dynamic content, it needs to be set to be available as an email merge variable.

 Frequently Asked Questions

-A. Whenever we create Dynamic Content, there is always a default section and is displayed when a lead does not have anything that qualifies them to see a variable content block.
+A: When creating dynamic content, there is always a default section.
+This section is displayed when a lead does not have anything that qualifies them to see a variable content block.

-A. After adding Dynamic Content to a section, you can remove the content by clicking on the red lightning bolt and choose Revert to Default.
+A: After adding dynamic content to a section, you can remove the content by clicking